rgvlee/EntityFrameworkCore.Testing/README.md

 ```

 ### Getting the Mock itself
 The `Create` factory always returns the mocked object.
 This is deliberate as once created there should be no further set up required (other than what the EntityFrameworkCore.Testing interface provides of course).
 That being said the `Mock<T>` is always accessible using `Mock.Get<T>(T mocked)`.
-If you find yourself resorting to using this to support an unsupported operation :cry: get in touch so I can make it a supported operation :smile:.

 # NSubstitute
 As above!
 The only difference is if you want to mocks themselves.
 For Moq you need to invoke `Mock.Get<T>(T mocked)` to get it.
 For NSubstitute you don't need to do this.